ICU Discharge Summary for TPA Insurance Claims: A Complete Guide

 If APACHE-II was calculated, include admission APACHE-II and predicted mortality.

-For more on SOFA score documentation, see our complete SOFA score guide for Indian ICU clinicians.
+For more on SOFA score documentation — including reference ranges, component-by-component calculation, and what TPA reviewers specifically look for — see our complete SOFA score guide for ICU clinicians.

 10. Complications